 This depends on the services you will receive and your particular insurance policy and benefits.
 It is generally a good idea to review your insurance policy and benefits before receiving medical services.

 In some cases, you may not need to notify your insurance company.
-However, for many other services—such as an inpatient admission, ambulatory surgery or any invasive diagnostic test/procedure—your insurance company may require you to notify them in advance.
+However, for many other services—such as an inpatient admission, ambulatory surgery or any invasive diagnostic test or procedure—your insurance company may require you to notify them in advance.
 Lack of such notification could result in reduced benefits.

 Why did my insurance deny the claim?